 -B Stelzer, M.S.

-Danyale is a gifted communicator of the “lived experience” of a parent of color, highlighting the specific cultural needs of BIPOC children and families that are too often overlooked or poorly understood by providers and the system as a whole.
-Her perspective and insights are a gift to BIPOC parents and service providers alike, offering a personal perspective that is supported by solid and trustworthy research.
+Danyale is a gifted communicator of the “lived experience” of a parent of color, highlighting the specific cultural needs of children and families that are too often overlooked or poorly understood by providers and the system as a whole.
+Her perspective and insights are a gift to B parents and service providers alike, offering a personal perspective that is supported by solid and trustworthy research.
 The universe of autism is enriched by this critically important conversation.

 Anonymous